 But that has changed, sort of: Apple has opened up its online reservation process, which lets you reserve an Apple Watch at a store near you and pick it up in person.
 Due to limited in-store quantities, you must make a reservation for a day and time to pick up the specific watch you want.
 Also, not all styles may be available in stores, so you'll want to make your reservation quickly to hold your desired edition.

-Looking to buy an Apple Watch?
-Better head online instead of here.
-If don't want to chance your store not having the model you want, you can still purchase the Apple Watch online and shop for additional bands and other accessories.
+If don't want to chance your store not having the model you want, you can still purchase the Apple Watch online and shop for additional bands (opens in new tab) and other accessories (opens in new tab).

 More to Learn